damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 The downtime for GitLab.com (the largest GitLab instance) was about 15 to 30 minutes.
 It may take less time depending on the amount of data on your instance.

+Some columns are removed by one migration which may affect users running a version of GitLab that was still using said column.
+Two other migrations populate newly created tables based on existing data, as such they require downtime to ensure this data isn't modified while the migration is running (and until 8.11 is deployed to the user's cluster).
+Finally another migration adds two foreign keys, which requires downtime as this is not done in a concurrent manner.

 ### 2FA enforced through API and Git over HTTP